Whether you’re an expat in Singapore or a Lion City veteran, ordering your local coffee or tea at a kopitiam is a necessary skill.

 1. Kopi

 This is the go-to drink for most.
-A standard hot coffee with condensed milk.
+A standard hot coffee with condensed milk and sugar.

 2. Kopi C